btccom/btcpool-ABANDONED/docs/INSTALL-BTCPool.md

 # Debug build:
 cmake -DCMAKE_BUILD_TYPE=Debug -DCHAIN_TYPE=BCH -DCHAIN_SRC_ROOT=/work/bitcoin-abc-0.18.5 ..
 make

-# Build a special version of pool's stratum server, so you can run it with a stratum switcher:
-# Important: This version of sserver CANNOT run independently, `Illegal params` will throw
-# if you try to connect it directly without using StratumSwitcher.
-# Don't use `-DPOOL__WORK_WITH_STRATUM_SWITCHER=ON` if you don't know what StratumSwitcher is.
-cmake -DJOBS=4 -DCHAIN_TYPE=BCH -DCHAIN_SRC_ROOT=/work/bitcoin-abc-0.18.5 -DPOOL__WORK_WITH_STRATUM_SWITCHER=ON ..
-make -j4
 ```

 Note: `bitcoin-abc-0.17.1` and earlier are incompatible with current BTCPool, you will meet this error: